 Then the twist happens and…

 I’m not going to spoil it, at least not here [look to the bottom of the review for that].
 I’ll simply say that where Orbiter 9 takes things surprised me, which fueled my interest for a while until I realized I wished it had just remained a gender-swapped Moon.
-Plus, once it became clear the film wasn’t going to address the messed up gender politics inherent to its premise my enthusiasm dropped considerably.
+Plus, once it became clear the film wasn’t going to address the somewhat problematic gender politics inherent to its premise my enthusiasm dropped considerably.
 The story would have actually been better served if the guy had been acting purely out of regret and ethical concern and not love.
-At the very least, he could have come clean to her sooner, and the script could have allowed her a little more outrage.
+A charitable reading would argue he actually does and only falls in love after that.
+Even so, he could have come clean to her sooner, and the script could have definitely allowed her a little more outrage.

 THE BOTTOM LINE